AbhayZ1/CNN_model_cifar10/README.md

 Image Classification using Convolutional Neural Networks (CNNs)

-# CodSoft Internship - CNN Image Classification
+# Teachnook Internship - CNN Image Classification

-This project was developed as part of my **Machine Learning Internship at CodSoft**, where I explored deep learning techniques for **image classification**.
-The goal was to build a **CNN-based model** capable of accurately categorizing images into different classes while experimenting with **transfer learning, data augmentation, and model optimization**.
+This project was developed as part of my **Machine Learning Internship at Teachnook**, where I worked on image classification using **Convolutional Neural Networks (CNNs)**.
+The objective was to build a deep learning model that can accurately classify images into different categories by leveraging **transfer learning, data augmentation, and optimization techniques**.

 ### 🔹 Project Overview
-- Built a **custom CNN model** to classify images from the **CIFAR-10 dataset** into 10 categories.
+- Designed and trained a **custom CNN model** for image classification using the **CIFAR-10 dataset**.
-- Implemented **data preprocessing techniques**, including normalization and augmentation, to improve model generalization.
+- Applied **data preprocessing techniques** like normalization and augmentation to improve model performance.
-- Used **transfer learning** to enhance accuracy and reduce training time.
+- Integrated **transfer learning** to enhance accuracy and optimize training time.
-- Achieved **65-70% accuracy** after fine-tuning the model with regularization and hyperparameter tuning.
+- Achieved **65-70% accuracy** after fine-tuning with regularization and hyperparameter tuning.
-- Evaluated the model using **confusion matrix, accuracy, precision, recall, and F1-score**, with visualizations to analyze performance.
+- Evaluated the model using **confusion matrix, accuracy, precision, recall, and F1-score**, with visualizations for deeper analysis.

-This project gave me hands-on experience in training and optimizing deep learning models while improving my understanding of **computer vision and neural networks**.
-It also reinforced my ability to work with frameworks like **TensorFlow, Keras, and OpenCV** to develop practical machine-learning applications.
+This project gave me hands-on experience in **deep learning, computer vision, and neural networks** while working with frameworks like **TensorFlow, and Keras**.
+It strengthened my understanding of model training, evaluation, and optimization for real-world applications.